shvets/WebAPI/README.md

     # Multi-platform Projects

-1. Create empty project (in "Other" section): "Demo?."
+1. Create empty project (in "Other" section): "Demo."

 2. Create targets-frameworks for each platform: "Demo.iOS, "Demo.tvOS", "Demo.macOS".